DHRUV6029/TeleNews/README.md

 # 1. Introduction

-[Prototype] Jolt is a Telegram bot for users to read Singapore news and to create their own personal news bulletins.
+[Prototype] Jolt is a Telegram bot for users to read news and to create their own personal news bulletins.

 # 2. Requirements